bkuzmanoski/dotfiles/readme.md

   - Set up Notification Centre layout (see reference screenshot)
   - Turn off "Reopen windows when logging back in" when restarting

-- **Zsh**:

-  - Run the "Zsh private environment variables" script in 1Password

 - **1Password**

   - Sign in